 Something had to be done; our country needed a real government.
 We needed the Constitution.

-If there’s one figure that deserves the most credit for creating the Constitution, which guided our country forward and codified important limits on the government’s power, that individual is James Madison: the architect of our separation of powers.
+If there’s one figure that deserves the most credit for creating the Constitution, which guided our country forward and codified America’s principles of limited government, that individual is James Madison: the architect of our separation of powers.

 Born into the upper classes of Virginia’s planter society, Madison was a student of classical politics from an early age.
 At the College of New Jersey (now Princeton), he studied the philosophical ideas known as the Enlightenment.
 Many of these concepts would later form the basis for the American Revolution.